 Once the dissertation has been completed, a final exam (referred to as the dissertation defense) on the dissertation must be conducted.
-The dissertation defense cannot be scheduled until all other academic and program requirements have been fulfilled.
-A complete draft of the dissertation must be given to the members of the dissertation committee at least one month before the defense.
+The dissertation defense can only be scheduled once all other academic and program requirements have been fulfilled.
+A complete dissertation draft must be given to the dissertation committee members at least one month before the defense.
 However, students are highly encouraged to provide drafts earlier so that the committee members can provide feedback, which the student, in consultation with the dissertation advisor, will address in later drafts to ensure that the dissertation is defendable, and each committee member is satisfied before the dissertation defense takes place.

 The dissertation defense consists of two parts.
 The first part is a public presentation of their dissertation research.
 The second part of the defense immediately follows the public presentation.
-It is restricted to participation of the student's dissertation committee and entails an oral examination of the dissertation research.
-Approval of the dissertation requires positive votes from the student's dissertation advisor and from the majority of the remaining members of the dissertation committee.
+It is restricted to the student's dissertation committee participation and entails an oral examination of the dissertation research.
+Approval of the dissertation requires positive votes from the student's dissertation advisor and the majority of the remaining members of the dissertation committee.
 Notice of the defense presentation will be publicly posted at least two weeks in advance.

-If the dissertation defense is not approved, the student will have the option of taking a second and final dissertation defense in the following long semester.
+If the dissertation defense is not approved, the student can take a second and final dissertation defense in the following long semester.
 Students who do not pass the dissertation defense the second time will be dismissed from the program.

-The results of the dissertation defense must be recorded in the Dissertation Defense Report Form and submitted to The Graduate College before the Dean of The Graduate College can give final approval of the dissertation.
+The dissertation defense results must be recorded in the Dissertation Defense Report Form and submitted to The Graduate College before the Dean of The Graduate College can approve the dissertation.
 This form can be downloaded from The Graduate College's website.
 The student must submit his/her dissertation to The Graduate College for final approval.
 The guidelines for submission and approval of the dissertation can be obtained from The Graduate College.

 Students must pass the dissertation defense by the time 90 semester credit hours have been accrued.
-The doctoral program will review each student annually to ascertain his/her progress towards the degree and will consult the student's dissertation advisor and dissertation committee on this matter as needed.
-Any student who does not pass the dissertation defense by the time 90 semester credit hours have been accrued will be dismissed from the program.
+The doctoral program will review each student annually to ascertain his/her progress toward the degree and will consult the student's dissertation advisor and dissertation committee on this matter as needed.
+Any student who does not pass the dissertation defense by the time 90 semester credit hours accrued will be dismissed from the program.

 Doctoral level courses in Engineering Management: EMGT (p.
-3), MSEC (p.
+4), MSEC (p.
 5)